go-gitea/gitea/README.md

 ## Purpose

 The goal of this project is to make the easiest, fastest, and most painless way of setting up a self-hosted Git service.
-With Go, this can be done with an independent binary distribution across **all platforms** that Go supports, including Linux, macOS, and Windows on x86, amd64, ARM and PowerPC architectures.
+Using Go, this can be done with an independent binary distribution across **all platforms** which Go supports, including Linux, macOS, and Windows on x86, amd64, ARM and PowerPC architectures.
 Want to try it before doing anything else?
-Do it [online](https://try.gitea.io/)!
-This project is [forked](https://blog.gitea.io/2016/12/welcome-to-gitea/) from [Gogs](https://gogs.io).
+Do it [with the online demo](https://try.gitea.io/)!
+This project has been [forked](https://blog.gitea.io/2016/12/welcome-to-gitea/) from [Gogs](https://gogs.io).

 ## Notes